coderJT/monash_faq_chatbot/README.md

 # 🎓 Monash Student Chatbot (RAG-based FAQ Assistant)

 An intelligent chatbot powered by Retrieval-Augmented Generation (RAG) that answers student administrative questions about Monash University using real university policy documents.
 Built with Gemini API, FAISS vector search, and Streamlit for an interactive web interface.
+(Note that the knowledge base is solely trained on https://www.monash.edu/students/admin website, specific courses details can be easily extended by modifying the URL to scrape from.
+PDF documents are currently not supported but could also be easily extended by using PyPDF library.)

 ## 🚀 Features